Islandora/documentation/docs/user-documentation/file_viewers.md

 # File Viewers

+_last updated on 03-12-2020_

 ## What are viewers?

-Viewers allow site builders to display files in interactive javascript-based widgets, that provide functionality like zooming in/out, turning pages, playing/pausing, viewing in full screen, etc.
+[Viewers](../glossary#viewer) allow site builders to display files in interactive javascript-based widgets, that provide functionality like zooming in/out, turning pages, playing/pausing, viewing in full screen, etc.

-In Drupal, a common way to implement a viewer is through a module that provides the javascript library and a field formatter that uses that library.
+In Drupal, a common way to implement a viewer is through a [module](./glossary/#module) that provides the javascript library, and a field formatter that uses that library.
 Usually the field formatter can be used on File fields.

 Viewers that are known to work with Islandora 8 include: